 In addition to (a) through (j) above, it is desired, but not required, that RAID applicants have container inspection experience.

 PATFORSWA Assignment Procedures

 Enlisted members should follow the assignment procedures as listed in their rate-specific solicitation and/or website.
 Due to the dynamics and pipeline training required for each rating, e-resume deadlines may differ.
-The majority of rated PATFORSWA application deadlines will be NLT 15 OCT of each assignment year.
+The majority of rated PATFORSWA application deadlines will be no later than 15 OCT of each assignment year.
 All members interested in being placed in the pool for any advertised position are required to submit a command endorsed e-resume.

 Enlisted applicants should be aware that documented rated experience and qualifications, as well as weapons qualifications may take precedence over assignment priority when ordering members into these critical fill positions.

 Members are encouraged to spend as much time on the range as possible, prior to Pre-Deployment Training.
 All members reporting to PATFORSWA Training should have a 'Basic' qualification with the personal defense weapon (PDW).
 A 3029 showing proof of a Basic PDW qualification (or PPC in lieu of basic in accordance with MLEM) will allow PPC course of fire at PDT.
 This method of qualification is identical with the M-16/M-4; the member must provide at least a 3029 showing proof of a 'Basic' qualification (or showing proof of the PRC).

 Commanding Officer’s endorsements for all PATFORSWA positions should address:

 (a) Verify that the member meets all assignment criteria above.